powellquiring/exampleservice-plugin/README.md

-# cli-example-service-plugin

-CLI Plugin for the Example Service.
-This code is automatically generated from an OpenAPI Definition.
+# Template for generated CLI plugins

+This template provides the structure to generate code into, in order to have a fully-functioning CLI plugin.

-## Testing
+## Getting Started
-### Build the code
-Assuming the IBM Cloud CLI is already installed:
+- Clone this repository
+- Run the generator with the language "CLI" and the output path set to the filepath of this repository
+- Create a Go module to manage dependencies:
+`go mod init <package-name>`

+Package name is configurable but should match the package name given for CLI plugin in the API Definition used to generate the repo.

+- The IBM Cloud CLI SDK uses a version of `go-i18n` that is incompatible with Go Modules.
+Install a the following version:
+`go get github.com/nicksnyder/go-i18n/i18n@v1.10.1`

+- Install the dependencies and build the code:
-- `go build main.go`
+`go build main.go`

+- Install this locally built plugin to be used with the `ibmcloud` CLI tool:
-- `ibmcloud plugin install main`
+`ibmcloud plugin install main`

-### Authenticate
-Currently, the CLI Plugin relies on external configuration for authentication.
-Either create a file called `ibm-credentials.env` that includes the authentication data or set environment variables.
-Either way, the credentials need to have the format `<service-name>_<service-version>_APIKEY`.

-e.g. `EXAMPLE_SERVICE_V1_APIKEY=abcd1234`

-### Usage
-- `ibmcloud my-plugin example-service <command-name> <flags>`

-Example:
-`ibmcloud my-plugin example-service list-resources`
+If successful, your plugin is now ready for local use.

+Note: If you are generating more than one service for a single plugin, the file `plugin/commands/root.go` should be hand-maintained as generating it for each service will overwrite the contents of the last.